Rising-Stars-by-Sunshine/STATS201_Aida_Final_Project/README.md

 - **Instructor**: Professor Luyao Zhang, Duke Kunshan University

-- **Disclaimer**: Submissions to the Final Project for STATS 201: Intorduction to Machine Learning for Social Science at Duke Kunshan University.
+- **Disclaimer**: Submissions to the Final Project for STATS 201: Introduction to Machine Learning for Social Science at Duke Kunshan University.

 - **Acknowledgments**: I extend my sincere gratitude to Professor Luyao (Sunshine) Zhang for her invaluable supervision and insightful teaching during the STATS 201 machine learning for social science course.
 Her guidance and support were